 When I started, I mainly just dumped information inside notes, which, as I've since found, isn't a great way of learning the material.
 Now I'm using the Zettelkasten method and it has helped me both understand and retain more of what I learn.
 Here are some ideas that have helped me create better notes.

-Create atomic notes
+Create atomic notes Jump to heading

 Notes should be atomic, meaning that they should only contain one thing.
 This makes them easier to understand in isolation, as well as connecting them to other notes.

-Write in your own words
+Write in your own words Jump to heading

 Taking notes is an active process.
 You won't gain knowledge by passively highlighting while reading a book or saving snippets from articles.
 You need to go through these highlights and rewrite them in your own words.
 Try to be short and explain in plain words.